simplyequipped/qdxcat/README.md

 A Python 3 package for working with the [QDX tranceiver from QRP Labs](http://qrp-labs.com/qdx).

-The qdx pacakge default is to auto discover the QDX device when using a Linux system (tested on Ubuntu 20.04 and Raspberry Pi OS buster).
-If the QDX cannot be discovered you can specify a serial port by passing the serial port to the qdx.QDX() constructor.
-Auto discovery can also be disabled by passing the appropraite information to the qdx.QDX() constructor.
+The default is to auto detect the QDX device when using a Linux system (tested on Ubuntu 20.04 and Raspberry Pi OS buster).
+If the QDX cannot be detected you can specify a serial port by passing the serial port to the qdx.QDX() constructor.
+Auto detect can be disabled by passing the appropraite information to the qdx.QDX() constructor, and setting the serial port or auto detecting later.

-Auto discovery:
+Auto detect:
 ```
 import qdx
 radio = qdx.QDX()